 How can you tell what is optimal stress for you?

 We all are individuals with unique requirements.

 What is distressing to someone else, may be water off a ducks back for you.
 Everyone is likely to differ in their physiological and psychological responses to different types of stimulus in terms of stress classification.

-Also, our personal stress thresholds and the amount we're able to tolerate, changes with age.
-However, pent up stress that is never relieved or addressed, can eventually cause you to "hit the wall" or "break down", so managing stress over time is a vital "self care" principle that is worth your attention.
+However, pent up stress that is never eased or dealt with, can eventually cause you to "hit the wall" or "break down", so managing stress over time is a vital "self care" principle that is worth your attention.